 Italy is one of the best travel destinations in the world when it comes to food.
 There are so many different dishes you need to taste.
 There are numerous variations of pizza, pasta, and lasagna that every tourist need to try.
 The most famous dishes of this region are Schiacciata, Cantucci, Zuppa di Fagioli, Panzanella, gelato, Ribollita, Pappardelle with cinghiale sauce, Olive Oil, Bistecca Alla Fiorentina, Lampredotto and so on!

-I have always dreamt of learning how to cook like real Italian woman.
-Is there a better way to do it than taking a cooking class at the Tuscan farm or household.
-If you decide to take this class, you will be learning from Italian grandmas, the world greatest chefs and using the ingredients that are coming from the local market or from the gardens of the farm.
+Have you always dreamt of learning how to cook like real Italian woman?
+Then is there a better way to do it than taking a cooking class at the Tuscan farm or household?
+Well, if you decide to take this class, you will be learning from Italian grandmas, the world greatest chefs and using the ingredients that are coming from the local market or from the gardens of the farm.
 After all, spending some time learning how to cook, eating amazing food and meeting new people is the best way to spend a pleasant afternoon in Tuscany.

 If you’re interested, you can learn how to find the right cooking class in Florence for you!